Information design in one-sided matching problems

 With Lenka Fiala and Sulagna Dasgupta.

 Abstract: How do people trade off individual versus group welfare in the face of uncertainty regarding private benefits of different actions?
-We propose a partial information revelation (‘recommendation’) policy designed to maximize group welfare, and we show its theoretical robustness to well-documented behavioral deviations from the risk neutral, Bayesian, and self-interested benchmark.
-In a large-scale online experiment with 2600 subjects, we then show that this policy fails to improve upon a full information benchmark even when individual and group objectives are aligned, as the recommended course of action is not followed often enough.
-In a setting where individual and group interests clash, the recommendation is followed less often, largely by subjects who misunderstand the policy.
+We propose a partial information revelation (`recommendation’) policy designed to maximize group welfare, and we show its theoretical robustness to well-documented behavioral deviations from the risk neutral, Bayesian, and self-interested benchmark.
+In a large-scale online experiment with 2600 subjects, we then show that this policy fails to improve upon a full information benchmark even when individual and group objectives are aligned.
+In this case, information design is theoretically powerful but requires sophisticated inferences from players.
+Indeed, we show that cognitive limitations reduce the predictive value of the theory.
 This provides suggestive evidence in favor of simplicity in information design in multi-agent strategic settings.